I'm the Lasker Data

 summary - you can read more on my research page, and my CV.

-I'm working on the ANTARES event broker for LSST - an ambitious project involving astrophysicists, statisticians and computer scientists at the University of Arizona and NOAO.
+I'm working on the ANTARES event broker for LSST - an ambitious project involving astrophysicists, statisticians and computer scientists at the University of Arizona CS Dept. and NOAO.
 We're working on using machine learning, with novel fast algorithms, and massive relational transaction time databases to characterize LSST's variable and transient alert stream.
 If it goes bump in the night, we'll let you know what it is (with some confidence interval).

 I'm the lead algorithms developer, curate our very large library of variable and transient light curves, work with probably every large public astronomical catalog you can name, help maintain our cluster, and generally translate between the interdisciplinary scientists working on the project.
 At some point in 2017, the GitHub for all this awesomeness will be public, but until then, hold on!